 How do Confirmed Deliveries work?

-Without device-level confirmation of notification delivery, OneSignal can only confirm the successful delivery to Apple Push Notification service and Firebase Cloud Messaging servers.
-However, our new Confirmed Deliveries feature now takes the form of an extra network request, from the device back to OneSignal servers acknowledging the notification:
+Without device-level confirmation of notification delivery, OneSignal can only confirm the successful delivery to Apple Push Notification Service (APNS) and Firebase Cloud Messaging (FCM) servers.
+However, our Confirmed Delivery feature now takes the form of an extra network request sent from the device back to our servers acknowledging the notification:

 Why are Confirmed Deliveries important?